 Again, Musselburgh is the fourth largest racing spot in the United Kingdom.
 With top quality amenities that very few other grounds can rival, the racecourse has over 20 fixtures each season.

-Musselburgh offers both National Hunt and Flat racing meetings throughout the year.
+Musselburgh offers both National Hunt and Flat racing meetings throughout the year and punters are looking for real cash.
 In the middle of the course, there is a nine-hole golf course that dates back to 1672.
 This golf club makes Musselburgh one of the very few horse sporting arenas with leisure and sporting amenities that have been in existence for more than three centuries.

 The racing facility is positioned on Good common land in Musselburgh.
 Located in the eastern part of the town, the racing site is about two miles away from the Edinburgh City Bypass.
 Due to its prime position in an urban setting, Musselburgh is one of the racecourses that are easy to access regardless of the transport means.